Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

 \fakesubsection{ Introduction} Despite the overwhelming gravitational evidence for the existence of dark matter (DM), its microscopic nature remains a profound puzzle.
-A leading DM paradigm is that of Weakly Interacting Massive Particle (WIMP), consisting of a single species of deeply non-relativistic particles.
-Over the past few decades, WIMP-inspired DM detection experiments have however excluded large swaths of the parameter space for WIMPs~\cite{Agnese:2015nto,Amole:2016pye,Akerib:2016vxi, Cui:2017nnn,Amole:2017dex,Aprile:2018dbl,Xia:2018qgs,Akerib:2018hck}, motivating serious consideration of non-minimal models and alternative candidates, which often require new experimental search strategies.
+A leading DM paradigm is that of Weakly Interacting Massive Particles (WIMP), consisting of a single species of deeply non-relativistic particles.
+Over the past few decades, however, DM detection experiments have excluded large swaths of the parameter space for WIMPs~\cite{Agnese:2015nto,Amole:2016pye,Akerib:2016vxi, Cui:2017nnn,Amole:2017dex,Aprile:2018dbl,Xia:2018qgs,Akerib:2018hck}, motivating serious consideration of non-minimal models and alternative candidates.

-In a class of models beyond the minimal WIMP scenario, a small relativistic component of DM, boosted dark matter (BDM)~\cite{Huang:2013xfa,Agashe:2014yua, Berger:2014sqa}, is produced today and can be detected via its interactions with the Standard Model (SM) particles.
+In a class of models beyond the minimal WIMP scenario, a small relativistic component of DM, boosted dark matter (BDM)~\cite{Huang:2013xfa,Agashe:2014yua, Berger:2014sqa}, is produced at the present time and can be detected via its interactions with the Standard Model (SM) particles.
 The detection of BDM could be a smoking gun for DM discovery in cases where the dominant component of DM is hard to detect, yet it requires new experimental strategies beyond the current DM searches.